 Black mass in China, the world's most developed battery recycling market, is typically priced using payables to the virgin battery-grade mineral spot prices.
 Therefore, black mass prices are highly correlated to battery-grade metal prices.
 The payables account for the recycling costs and margins and are typically set to allow a discount to virgin materials due to higher impurities.
 As of September 2024, the payables for nickel and cobalt black mass in the United States are estimated to be trading at around 65-70%.
 In the future there may even be a premium for virgin materials given the policy priorities of domestic production in the United States and Europe.
 LFP black mass is priced differently, as lithium is the only valuable component; therefore, black mass is priced using fixed values based on the lithium content.
 Black mass from manufacturing scrap has higher cathode material content and is thus priced higher.
 Since 2020, black mass prices have closely matched battery metal price movements.
 However, this may change in the future as regulations on recycling become more stringent and demand for black mass increases.
-Recently in Korea recyclers have been increasing utilisation rates, but black mass to maintain high operating rates during commissioning, driving payables to very high levels.
+Recently in Korea recyclers have been increasing utilisation rates, but black mass supply has not increased to match.
+This has led to increased competition for black mass to maintain high operating rates during commissioning, driving payables to very high levels.